 These platforms created an ecosystem of tech-companies and independent developers who created beautiful, problem-solving apps of all kinds giving birth to an important industry which is still steadily growing today.

 More importantly, this gave birth to one of the most emerging careers of the digital age – UI/UX Designers.
-Find out if a career in UI/UX is a good option by reading this article.
+Find out if building a career in UI/UX is a good option by reading this article.

 Who is a UX/UI designer?